SauravSJK/SecuriteAI/README.md

 ## 🧪 Development & Training

-To update the model or generate new performance reports, run the following commands from the **project root** using the Python module flag:
+To update the model or generate performance reports, run these commands from the **project root**:

 ### 1. Train the Model
-This script generates the dataset, trains the LSTM-Autoencoder, and saves the resulting artifacts.
+This script generates the synthetic dataset, trains the LSTM-Autoencoder, and saves the resulting artifacts to the `artifacts/` folder.
 ```bash
 python -m experiments.train_test
 ```